tylertitsworth/5th-age-srd/Magic-Items/Minor-Items.md

 ## Batwing backpack

-Made from a demon’s wing-leather, anything placed inside the backpack is invisible to servants of the Diabolist.
+Made from a demon’s wing-leather, anything placed inside the backpack is invisible to servants of Archdemons.

-_Story Hook:_ Who would want to hide things from the Diabolist?
+_Story Hook:_ Who would want to hide things from an Archdemon?
 What would they do to get a backpack?

 ## Bearded skull